pulumi/terraform-provider-aws/website/docs/d/lambda_code_signing_config.html.markdown

 Provides information about a Lambda Code Signing Config.
 A code signing configuration defines a list of allowed signing profiles and defines the code-signing validation policy (action to be taken if deployment validation checks fail).

-For information about Lambda code signing configurations and how to use them, see [configuring code signing for Lambda functions][1]
+For information about Lambda code signing configurations and how to use them, see configuring code signing for Lambda functions

 ## Example Usage